|Go to verse:|

 “rebuilding.”
 The Hebrew text just says “building,” but in this context it means rebuilding.(top)

 “eat the salt of the king’s palace.”
 The men writing this letter say they are doing so because of the custom of the salt covenant, which binds them to the king.
 [For more on the salt covenant, see commentary on 2 Chron.
 13:5].(top)

 “beyond the River.”
 That is, on the other side of the Euphrates River.
 This is an exaggeration to incite the king of Persia, but one the king might have considered an actual possibility.
 There is very little chance that little Judah would be able to conquer the Middle East north to the Euphrates.
 They did not even control that territory under Solomon.(top)

 |Ezr 4:17||- (top)|

 “translated and read.”
-The Hebrew is literally, “plainly read before me,” but in order to “plainly” read the letter to the king of Persia, it would have had to have been translated, so that is why he used the word “plainly.”(top)
+The Hebrew is literally, “plainly read before me,” but in order to “plainly” read the letter to the king of Persia, it would have had to have been translated, so that is why the REV uses “translated.”(top)

 |Ezr 4:19||- (top)|

 |Ezr 4:20||- (top)|

 |Ezr 4:23||- (top)|

 |Ezr 4:24||- (top)|